-Our powerful interdisciplinary academic/study abroad program is an in-depth look at how the Second World War helped shape contemporary issues, providing our program students a strong foundation for their future leadership roles—in their professions, communities, and in the world.
+Our powerful interdisciplinary academic/study abroad program is an in-depth look at how World War II shaped our world.
+We expect our students to build a strong foundation for their future leadership roles—in their professions, their communities, and their world.

 The History Department’s Program in the Transnational Study of World War II is among the most unique educational opportunities available at The Ohio State University.
 Both immersive and experiential, it combines prerequisite courses with a May term study-abroad course in Europe that carries classroom learning to many of the war’s most crucial sites.

 The program is designed to provide a comprehensive understanding of the most destructive period in human history, the varied impacts the war had in different places and among different peoples, and how the war continues to reverberate today.
 Beyond that, the program asks students to confront in depth some of the most difficult ethical and moral problems of that time and ours, ones of race hatred and human rights, the place of non-combatants in wartime, and the fine lines between collaboration and resistance.
 Through both the intensive study of these difficult issues and exhilarating, if exhausting, travel, we hope that program students begin to develop a sense for where they fit in the world as intellectually-emboldened global citizens.

 May Travel Itinerary

 Jared Del Orfano speaking at London’s Imperial War Museum

 Breanne Yashko at the Grave of Capt.
 Robert Lane, OSU Class of 1934, Coleville sur Mer, Normandy